mtorreao/docs.pt-br/docs/core/tools/dotnet-tool-install.md

 - **`PACKAGE_NAME`**

-  Nome/ID do pacote NuGet que contém a ferramenta .NET Core a ser instalada.
+  Nome/ID do pacote NuGet que contém a ferramenta .NET a ser instalada.

 ## <a name="options"></a>Opções